Divyansh2709/CodSoft/README.md

 ### 📄 File Structure

 * `NumberGame.java` – Main class that contains all the game logic and runs in the terminal.

+# TASK 02 : GRADE CALCULATOR

+.

+🧮 Grade Calculator (Java)
+This is a simple Grade Calculator application written in Java.
+It allows students to enter marks for different subjects and calculates the average score and corresponding grade.

+📌 Features
+Takes input for multiple subject marks.

+Calculates the total and average percentage.

+Assigns a letter grade based on the average score.

+Simple and interactive console-based UI.

+💡 Grade Criteria (Example)
+Percentage (%)	Grade
+90–100	A
+80–89	B
+70–79	C
+60–69	D
+Below 60	F

+(Note: Actual grade thresholds may be adjusted in the code logic.)

+🛠️ Technologies Used
+Java (Core Java)

+Java Util Library (Scanner)

+🎯 Ideal For
+Beginners in Java who want to practice input handling, arithmetic operations, and conditional logic.

+Students building academic or utility-based Java programs.